Non-Destructive Testing, Structural Health Monitoring and Repair of Fibre Reinforced Polymer Composites

 This international event will showcase the latest non-destructive evaluation and testing (NDE/T) technologies, structural health monitoring (SHM) techniques and approaches to repair for composite materials through case study presentations and demonstrations.

-For full information visit www.confidenceincomposites.com.
+The full programme is now available.
+For information visit www.confidenceincomposites.com.